verhas/BLOG/exception_no_stack/ARTICLE.md

 is the cause, but it is actually three steps till we get to the code that is the real problem at `LineWtfCounter.java:15`.

-Will anyone ever be interested in the code that is catching an rethrowing an exception?
-May be yes.
-May be no. In our case we decide that there will not be anyone interested in that code and instead of handling a long chain of exception listing the causation of the guilty we change the stack trace of the exception that we throw to that of the causing exception.
+Will anyone ever be interested in the code that is catching and rethrowing an exception?
+Maybe yes.
+Maybe no. In our case we decide that there will not be anyone interested in that code and instead of handling a long chain of exception listing the causation of the guilty we change the stack trace of the exception that we throw to that of the causing exception.